-The Doctor of the Science of Law (JSD) is the Law School’s most advanced law degree.
-It is designed for those interested in becoming scholars and teachers of law.
+The Doctor of the Science of Law (JSD) is the Law School’s most advanced law degree, and is considered a doctorate equivalent to a Ph.D.
+It is designed for those interested in becoming scholars and teachers of law and social sciences.

-Only students who have completed the Stanford Program in International Legal Studies at Stanford Law School are eligible to apply for the JSD Program.
-For those interested in eventually pursuing a JSD at Stanford, SPILS offers a good opportunity to form relationships with faculty members who might serve as a JSD thesis advisor, to develop a promising dissertation topic, and to demonstrate the intellectual qualifications and scholarly ability that are required of doctoral candidates.
+Only students who have completed the Stanford Program in International Legal Studies (SPILS) at Stanford Law School are eligible to apply for the JSD Program.
+For those interested in eventually pursuing a JSD at Stanford, SPILS offers a good opportunity to develop a promising dissertation topic, to expand knowledge in empirical methods, and to demonstrate the intellectual qualifications and scholarly ability that are required of doctoral candidates.

 Admission to the JSD program is on a highly selective basis.
 Please note that admission to SPILS does not imply a commitment by Stanford Law School to accept a student into the JSD program.
 An applicant whose prior performance in law school and SPILS was not outstanding has little chance of being admitted.